-Organized by Suzanne Karr Schmidt (Newberry Library), Lia Markey (Newberry), Sheryl Reiss (Newberry Library), and Walter Melion (Emory University).
+Organized by Suzanne Karr Schmidt (Newberry Library), Lia Markey (Newberry Library), Sheryl Reiss (Scholar-in-Residence, Newberry Library), and Walter Melion (Emory University).

 Sponsored by the Samuel H. Kress Foundation.

 Programs are open to the public unless otherwise noted, but registration in advance is required for most events.
 Program dates and times are subject to change.
 Please see individual calendar entries on our website for registration and cost information.